 Foreclosure can be a nightmare for anyone, no matter what challenges they face.
 There are many reasons why people could lose their homes.
-This article will go over the consequences of foreclosure, and what homeowners in Tampa, St. Petersburg, Clearwater, or Seminole should be mindful of.
+This article will go over the consequences of foreclosure, and what homeowners in Pasco County should be mindful of.

 The Impact of Foreclosure for Sellers in Tampa and the Surrounding Area